-7. During the second phase of its work from January 2019 to July 2020, the TOSSD Task Force will carry out its activities along three work streams with specific objectives as follows:

-- Workstream 1: Finalising the Reporting Instructions - Finalise the Reporting Instructions, particularly on the Pillar II of TOSSD, and maintain them in 2019-20, taking into account, as appropriate the results of the TOSSD data survey, country and thematic pilots as well as stakeholder feedback. - Workstream 2: Collecting and analysing TOSSD data - Undertake two rounds of TOSSD data collection in 2019 and 2020, and seek to expand the coverage of these data, by inviting more providers, especially South-South providers, and multilateral institutions to report on TOSSD. - Review analyses of TOSSD data and promote their use in policy discussions on sustainable development finance. - Workstream 3: Integrating TOSSD in the SDG indicator framework and transferring or sharing the ownership of TOSSD with the UN: - Engage specifically with the United Nations in order to identify a custodian or cocustodian agency for TOSSD and make substantial progress on transferring or sharing the ownership of the framework with that agency.
+- 6. From July 2017 to June 2019, the Task Force focused on developing the general statistical concepts, standards and methodologies of the TOSSD framework, which led to the release of a first set of complete Reporting Instructions in June 2019.
+A number of country and thematic pilots also contributed to further fine-tune and develop these Instructions. - 7.
+The TOSSD Task Force carries out its activities along three work streams with specific objectives as follows: - Workstream 1: Maintaining and updating the Reporting Instructions - Maintain and further update the Reporting Instructions taking into account, as appropriate the results of the upcoming TOSSD data collection rounds, the work of the IAEG-SDGs Working Group on Measurement of Development Support, country and thematic pilots as well as stakeholder feedback. - Workstream 2: Collecting and analysing TOSSD data - Undertake three rounds of TOSSD data collection in 2020, 2021 and 2022, and seek to expand the coverage of these data, by inviting more providers, especially South-South providers and multilateral institutions to report on TOSSD. - Review analyses of TOSSD data and promote their use in policy discussions on sustainable development finance. - Workstream 3: Integrating TOSSD in the SDG indicator framework and transferring or sharing the ownership of TOSSD with the UN: - Engage with the United Nations in order to identify a custodian or co-custodian agency for TOSSD and make substantial progress on transferring or sharing the ownership of the framework with that agency.
 In the meantime, the OECD will continue to work as the Secretariat of the Task Force to ensure that the TOSSD framework is maintained to the highest statistical standards and that data continue to be collected to inform policies on sustainable development finance. - Seek to increase the ownership of TOSSD as a new statistical framework of Sustainable Development Finance by different countries, international bodies and constituencies (e.g. the UN; developing countries; South-South providers; Think Tanks; CSOs and the Private Sector).